 Although I don’t disregard the data that I published here, I find this breakdown of my DNA data more accurate and convincing.
 While there’s no doubt that I’m mostly of Iberian descent, I like how this breakdown is more precise:

 ► I’m three-quarters Iberian (as opposed to the original 97% in the previous estimate).
 My paternal family has mostly been Castilian for generations.
 My maternal family comes from southwest Iberia, but I barely have information beyond my grandparents.

 ► I have around one-fifth of Sardinian ancestry (as opposed to the 2% Italian/Balkan/Greek in the previous estimate).
 This makes a lot of sense since a variant of my surname (Marotto) is very prevalent in Sardinia.
 This also means there’s an Italian person in my family tree three generations behind on my father’s side.

 ► The news here is that I seem to have some Celtic ancestry.
 I’ve happened to live in Ireland and felt a strong connection there.
 Even so, this is distant ancestry, and I haven’t been able to trace it so far.
 That Irish (or Scottish, or Welsh) should be somewhere between four and five generations behind.

 ► These results connect me with Eastern European Jews, as opposed to the previous estimate that directly linked me to the land of Israel.
 While high numbers inhabited Central and Eastern Europe for centuries, Jews originally hail from the Middle East.
 Jews were also present in significant amounts in the Iberian Peninsula until 1492.
 Due to the forced expulsion and conversions, it’s estimated that one out of four Spaniards descends from Sephardic Jews.
 These results, however, hint at Ashkenazi Jews six or seven generations behind.

 Although not the rule, Jews have mixed with non-Jews throughout history.
 Some of us are the descendants of anusim (Jews who were forced to abandon Judaism against their will).
-And few of us have reclaimed their once lost Jewish heritage and converted to Judaism.
+And few of us have reclaimed our once lost Jewish heritage and went back to Judaism.

 Updated information here.